bsbhandari/weather-forecast/README.md

 * production level Code; Beautify; Comment; Documented code; handle Input Exceptions, Unicode and Null values.
 * Lighthouse test/audit more than 90% for all areas.

-[Guide]
-* For Mock: Refer App Mock.png in this directory
-* API: Refer API.md file in this directory

 [Important]
 * IMPORTANT: Commit code intervally.
 * Share the git repo with the recruiter you are in contact with when you are done.